-Some people prefer to eat their breakfast in a relaxed, no-frills environment, without the buzz that inevitably comes with hyped-up places.
+Some people prefer to eat breakfast in a relaxed environment, without the buzz that inevitably comes with hyped-up places.
 Below is a selection of unpretentious cafés in Budapest that offer excellent breakfast dishes and draw a laid-back, diverse, and mostly local crowd.

 Hans van Vliet, the owner of Jedermann Café, is a legendary figure in the Budapest restaurant world with a genius for creating cozy all-day-cafés for everyone to enjoy (hence "Jedermann", which translates to "everyone").
 On any given day, tables at Jedermann might be filled with senior citizens fiercely debating Hungarian politics, students gossiping about school, and a theater director mapping out upcoming projects with the staff.
 Jedermann is located in District 9, not far from the city center, but away from the throngs clogging the more popular old Jewish Quarter. .